 |Php||Laravel Framework, Codeignitor Framework|

-Popular C++ web application framework are : TreeFrog, CppCMS .These are not mature enough to fulfill current needs.
+Popular C++ web application framework are : TreeFrog, CppCMS .These are not mature enough to fulfil current needs.

 It is also hard to write, debug, and maintain business logic with C++.

 C/C++ has compiled language which converts code directly into machine-dependent binary code.
-But in case of Java/C#, it gets compiled to an intermediate code called bytecode(in Java), MSIL(in C#), these are machine-independent code which makes them runnable in any environment on any OS.
+But in the case of Java/C#, it gets compiled to an intermediate code called bytecode(in Java), and MSIL(in C#), these are machine-independent codes which makes them runnable in any environment on any OS.
 Due to directly converted into machine-dependent code, C and C++ are not portable.